Healthy Spinach Egg Muffins Nutritious and Simple Recipe

 Substitutions for Ingredients

 You can swap ingredients to fit your taste.
 Use egg whites instead of whole eggs for fewer calories.
 For a dairy-free option, try nutritional yeast or a plant-based cheese.
 If you don’t have fresh spinach, frozen spinach works too.
 Just make sure to thaw and drain it first.
 Other veggies like zucchini or mushrooms can replace bell peppers.
 You can even add spices like cumin or paprika for a twist.
-The full recipe lets you explore these fun options!

 Step-by-Step Instructions